 - Newsletter 10,000; social media followers 6,000; website traffic 10K monthly

 Vision // A Utah that recognizes culture’s transformative power.
 A Utah that values its cultural industries.
-A Utah that prioritizes their support through robust public and private investment in programming and lifelong cultural education.
+A Utah that prioritizes their support through robust public and private investment in programming, attendance, and lifelong cultural education.

 - Stewardship: Utah’s dynamic arts & humanities organizations nurture Utah’s knowledge, heritage, and pioneering spirit.

 - Community Development: Culture doesn’t just improve Utah’s quality of life; it defines life.
 Creative placemaking informed by cultural values fosters successful communities.

 - Education: A strong humanities and arts education provides children with 21st century skills (e.g. innovative thinking, creativity, problem solving and collaborative skills) and boost self-esteem, better test scores, and increased employability.

 - Economic Development: Our creative and knowledge industries directly and positively impact Utah’s economy.

 - Tourism: A vibrant cultural scene attracts long-term investment from businesses both in and adjacent to the tourism and recreation sector, and provides a world-class experience for visitors.